nofatclips/codecademy-python/sets.md

     > fable |= paradox
     => set(['Achilles', 'hare', 'tortoise'])

+When the element to add are in an iterable that is not a set, i.e. a list, we can use the update method:

+     > menu = {"spam", "spam egg sausage and spam", "egg bacon and spam"}
+     > menulist = ["spam", "lovely spam", "lovely spam"]
+     > menu.update(menulist)
+     > menu
+     => set(['lovely spam', 'spam egg sausage and spam', 'egg bacon and spam', 'spam'])

+And that's more than enough about sets.
+Stay tuned for our weekly challenge.

 P.S.
 Some technicalities.
 What I described refers to Python 2.7.x as well as Python 3.x.x